bbusemeyer/research_tools/pages/data.md

 Cons:
 - Not human readable, except using `h5dump` or `h5ls` or the like.
-- Must be modified with a program (not by hand).
+- Must be modified with a program (not by hand with vim).

 Good for:
 - Storing large arrays.